AIgree

 source ↗

-• You can opt out of promotional emails, texts, push notifications, location sharing, Target Circle, targeted advertising, and some account linking through provided settings and tools.
+• You can opt out of promotional emails, consent-based text messages, push notifications, location sharing, linked accounts, Target Circle, and some cross-device linking and interest-based ads.

 Recent changes